markround/nkp-cluster-cleaner/docs/nkp.md

 ## Configuration

 Assuming a standard installation of NKP Ultimate, the application will work without any further configuration required.
 For a full reference of the Helm values, see the included [Chart documentation](/charts/nkp-cluster-cleaner/README.md).
+Note that the defaults will require an admin account to log-in and view the dashboard.
+More granular RBAC will be added in a future release.

 ### Default rules